 However, we encourage the City to consider moving the boardwalk (La Vereda) landward of the waterfront park, which would allow the beach more space to migrate inland as rising seas narrow the existing shoreline.
 The boardwalk already floods during King Tides.
 At some point between 2050 and 2100, such flooding will become a regular high tide occurrence if the boardwalk is left in place.
 Translation: no beach access, and no boardwalk access, during a regular high tide.
+The current project proposals for La Jolla Shores DO NOT address this coming reality.
 It's unrealistic to plan for no net loss of boardwalk, park, or parking lot space as sea levels rise.
 Failure to plan accordingly only leaves one possible outcome - permanent loss of beach in order to protect these other, less coastal dependent assets.
 This would be a mistake.
 Relocation of hard infrastructure away from an encroaching ocean is indisputably the simplest and most effective way to preserve our beaches and increase SLR resilience at the same time.
 Wherever feasible, it must be prioritized.

-Flooded La Jolla Shores during the November '24 King Tides

-Pacific Beach, Tourmaline Surf Park

-The main impediment to SLR resilience at Tourmaline is the siting of the parking lot, which already necessitates shoreline armoring, i.e. the existing revetment.
+Flooded La Jolla Shores during the November '24 King Tides Pacific Beach, Tourmaline Surf Park The main impediment to SLR resilience at Tourmaline is the siting of the parking lot, which already necessitates shoreline armoring (an existing boulder revetment).
 The revetment occupies valuable beach space, where it exacerbates beach erosion by interrupting the natural interaction between waves and the landscape.
 Covering it with a dune would be an improvement, but fails to address the underlying problem.
 Doing so would yield a very minor increase in SLR resilience if no additional steps are taken.
 The only durable solution at Tourmaline is to realign the entire parking lot to provide more space for the beach to migrate landward.
 If the parking lot's underutilized grass areas were replaced with additional car spaces, enough space could be freed up to move the parking lot landward with minimal loss in parking.
 The bathroom would ideally be moved as well, but could also be left in place with a much smaller armoring footprint.
+We also support further consideration of undergrounding and/or covering the exposed storm drain culvert to the immediate north of the parking lot, which could lead to coastal water quality improvements along with more usable beach and parking lot space.